Minimal Models for Altermagnetism: Minimal two-dimensional model for altermagnetism in a tetragonal system

 In Fig.~\ref{fig:RuO2bands_2D_minmodel} we show the band structure obtained from the minimal model in Eq.~\eqref{eq:2D_minimalmodel_RuO2}, both in the normal state and the altermagnetic state.
 We have verified with Hartree-Fock calculations that this model gives rise to a leading altermagnetic instability, as shown in Fig.~\ref{fig:RuO2bands_2D_minmodel}(c).
 Importantly, the altermagnetic instability is stabilized at a lower value of the interaction $U$ compared to the ferromagnetic ordering.
-In addition, Fig.~\ref{fig:RuO2bands_2D_minmodel}(c) shows that for small variations away from the van Hove filling the critical $U$ for the altermagnetic ordering becomes larger.
+In addition, Fig.~\ref{fig:RuO2bands_2D_minmodel}(c) shows two more details of this two dimensional toy model.
+First, for variations slightly away from the van Hove filling the critical $U$ for the altermagnetic ordering becomes larger.
+Second, the order parameter has a steep onset (note the logarithmic scale) and quickly reaches values where the electronic structure beomes insulating as also found in a similar model in Ref.~\onlinecite{Maier2023}.